dhis2/dhis2-core/dhis-2/dhis-web-api/src/main/resources/openapi/TrackedEntitiesExportController.md

 ### `*.parameter.TrackedEntityRequestParams.program`

 Get tracked entity with tracked entity attribute and enrollment data from the specified program.
-The ownership to the given `program` will be used to determine access to the tracked entities.
+The ownership of the given `program` will be used to determine access to the tracked entities.

 ### `*.parameter.TrackedEntityRequestParams.programStatus`